Ernie Stautner

 Ernest Alfred Stautner (April 20, 1925 – February 16, 2006) was a German-American professional football player and coach.
-He played as a defensive tackle in the National Football League for the Pittsburgh Steelers.
+He played as a defensive tackle in the National Football League (NFL) for the Pittsburgh Steelers.
 He also served as a coach for the Steelers, Washington Redskins and Dallas Cowboys.
-He played college football at Boston College.
+He played college football for the Boston College Eagles.
 Stautner was inducted into the Pro Football Hall of Fame in 1969.

-Early years
+Early life

-Born in Prienzing near Cham, Bavaria in Germany, Stautner's family immigrated to East Greenbush, New York when he was three years old.
+Stautner was born on April 20, 1925, in Prienzing near Cham, Bavaria in Germany.
+Stautner's family immigrated to Albany or nearby East Greenbush, New York, when he was three years old.
 He attended Columbia High School and the Vincentian Institute.
 He served in the United States Marine Corps during World War II (1943–46).
+At age 17, he fought in the Battle of Okinawa.

+College career

-After the war, he enrolled at Boston College, where he was a four-year starter as an offensive and defensive tackle.
+After the war, he enrolled at Boston College, where he was a four-year starter as an offensive and defensive tackle, and was selected All-New England and All-Catholic.
+He was a third-team Central Press All American in 1948.
 He also handled the team's kickoff and extra point duties.
-One of his teammates was future Pro Football Hall of Famer Art Donovan.
+One of his teammates was future Pro Football Hall of Famer Art Donovan, who played defensive tackle next to Stautner.
+Donovan entered the Hall of Fame one year before Stautner.
 He earned a bachelor's degree in psychology in 1950.

 In 1973, he was inducted into the Boston College Varsity Club Athletic Hall of Fame.